-Commercial filming activities includes: production vehicles accessing the park, set construction, filming activities, set removal, and site remediation.
+Commercial filming activities include production vehicles accessing the park, set construction, filming activities, set removal, and site remediation.

 Prior to submitting a park use permit application for filming, you must contact BC Parks to discuss the proposal.
 Depending on the scope of your project, you may be assigned to work with a Film Permit Liaison on a cost-recovery basis to complete your application.

-BC Parks will evaluate the proposal and may authorize a park use permit for commercial film production, provided that the proposed activities are not detrimental to recreational values of the parks involved.
+BC Parks will only authorize a park use permit for commercial film production if the proposed activities are not detrimental to recreational values of the parks involved.

 BC Parks will permit film productions which do not adversely affect:

-- The natural and cultural heritage, recreation, use and appreciation values (Park values) of the Park;
+- The natural and cultural heritage, recreation, use or appreciation values (Park values) of the Park

-- The public right to free and reasonable access to parks for their inspiration, use and enjoyment;
+- The public's right to free and reasonable access to parks for their inspiration, use and enjoyment

-- An asserted or proven aboriginal right (including aboriginal title) or treaty right, that is recognized and affirmed by section 35(1) of the Constitution Act, 1982; and,
+- An asserted or proven aboriginal right (including aboriginal title) or treaty right that is recognized and affirmed by section 35(1) of the Constitution Act, 1982

 - The rights of existing Permittees